jparsec/jparsec/README.md

 jparsec
 =======

-Build mini parser in pure Java.
+Build mini parsers in pure Java.

 # How to Use?